All Episodes

 He had a very relaxed, almost lazy pronunciation of the word Negroes.

-In Pless of an E, there was an I. Spell it the way he pronounced it.
+In place of an E, there was an I. Spell it the way he pronounced it.

 Now we move on, ladies and gentlemen.

-We have so many people who can't see a fat man standing beside a thin one without coming to the conclusion the Fat Man got that way by taking advantage of the thin one.
+We have so many people who can't see a fat man standing beside a Finwin without coming to the conclusion the fat man got that way by taking advantage of the Finwin.

 So they're going to solve all the problems of human misery through government and government planning.

-Shouldn't they be telling us about the decline each year in the number of people needing help?
+Shouldn't they be telling us about the decline each year in the number of people needing help, the reduction in the need for public housing?

 But the reverse is true.